Published 19 June 2019 by Nadine Gärber

-By now, you’ve probably gone through the numerous different phases of preparation.
-So let us give you some additional guidance and helpful advice.
+By now, you’ve probably gone through the numerous phases of preparation.
+So, let us give you some additional guidance and helpful advice.

-Perhaps you’ve already gotten around to checking this year’s meeting programme.
+Perhaps you’ve already had a chance to check this year’s meeting programme.
 If not, don’t worry – here’s the link to the full programme.

-As there will not be any shuttle buses to Lindau that are organised by us, you will have to organise your trip to Lindau by yourself.
+Since there are not any shuttle buses to Lindau organised by us, you will have to organise your trip to Lindau yourself.

 Alternatively, there are also intercity bus connections to Lindau.
 You can check connections and book your bus ticket at www.flixbus.com.

-In order to take advantage of everything Lindau has to offer, you need to register with us and get your conference materials.
-Upon registration, you will receive your name badge, which gives you access to the various programme events, your personal agenda, the final programme and more.
+In order to take advantage of everything Lindau has to offer, please register with us and get your conference materials – these include your name badge, which gives you access to the various programme events, your personal agenda, the final programme and more.
 All young scientists staying on the mainland will get a free bus ticket for the local bus service.

-Registration will take place on Saturday, 29 June, 14.00-18.00 hrs and on Sunday, 30 June, 10.00-20.00 hrs.
+Registration will take place on Saturday, 29 June from 14.00-18.00 hrs and on Sunday, 30 June from 10.00-20.00 hrs.
 Please note that you will have to show a valid ID at the registration desk.
-Make sure to register early in order to take your seats in time for the opening ceremony.
+Please make sure to register early in order to take your seats in time for the opening ceremony.

 Everything Else You Need to Know

-The opening ceremony starts on Sunday at 15.00 hrs, so please make sure you are registered and seated by 14.45 hrs.
+The opening ceremony starts on Sunday at 15.00 hrs, so please be sure you are registered and seated by 14.45 hrs.
 For security reasons, you are not allowed to bring any large bags.
-For your convenience, there is a depository truck, where your luggage will be securely stored.
+For your convenience, there is a luggage lorry outside the meeting venue, where your luggage will be securely stored.
 You will have to have your name badge and valid ID-card with you for access.